Wi-Fi HaLow vs Wi-Fi vs RF Modules: Selecting the Right Technology for Your Application

 Key Advantages

-• Long-range connectivity (1 km+)
+• Long-range wireless connectivity (1 km+)

-• Superior penetration through obstacles
+• Superior penetration through walls and obstacles

-• Low power consumption for IoT devices
+• Low power consumption for battery-powered IoT devices

 • Secure and scalable IP networking